Difference Between JSON and XML

 Popularity reason | JSON is less verbose and faster. | XML uses more words to describe the intention.
 Sometimes it is more than necessary.
 Parsing XML software is a slow and tedious job.
 This costs in terms of memory consumption. |

 Data structure | JSON data structure is a map.
 The map is similar to key/value pairs and is useful when interpretation and predictability are needed. | XML is a tree.
-Means tree representation of data.
+Means a tree representation of data.
 This makes working on XML a tedious and time-consuming task. |

-Data Information | JSON is preferred for data delivery between servers and browsers. | XML is preferred for storing information on the server-side |
+Data Information | JSON is preferred for data delivery between servers and browsers. | XML is preferred for storing information on the server side. |

-Browser-Side – Server Side | JSON is preferred | XML is preferred |
+Browser-Side – Server Side | JSON is preferred. | XML is preferred. |

 Metadata tagging | Putting metadata in the tags is one of the crucial factors XML leads to JSON.
-This is how – This is simple for XML with the use of attributes. | In JSON, this is achieved, look how – The programmer has to make the entity an object; after this, the attribute has to be added as the member of an object.
+This is how – This is simple for XML using attributes. | In JSON, this is achieved; look how – The programmer has to make the entity an object; after this, the attribute has to be added as a member of an object.
 The point of concern here is the way of doing this process. |

 Mixed content | Strings are there which contain structured markup.
 Handling this in XML is easier yet effective.
-In the process of doing this, a programmer has to put the marked-up text within a child tag of the parent to which it belongs. | Considering the JSON, things are pretty complex as JSON only contains data.
-In doing this, a programmer has to again store metadata as data.
-This just adds complexity to the process.
+In this process, a programmer has to put the marked-up text within a child tag of the parent to which it belongs. | Considering the JSON, things are pretty complex as JSON only contains data.
+In doing this, a programmer has to store metadata as data again.
+This adds complexity to the process.

 |